moncho/tuip.io/README.md

 # tuip.io
-Proudly gives back your ip.
+Proudly gives back your ip with style and minimal effort.